-You’ve probably heard of the sex offender registry before.
-Established in 2006, the registry is supposed to be a way for the public to stay informed about convicted offenders in their neighborhood.
+You’ve probably heard of a sex offender registry before.
+Established in 2006, such registries are supposed to help the public stay informed about convicted offenders in their neighborhood.

 Each state maintains its own registry.
 As such, the specific requirements for registration and public notification vary from state to state.
 These registries are available to the public, and they are usually searchable by name and/or geographical region.

 Over the years, certain misconceptions about the registry have developed.
-If someone’s a sex offender, that must mean they’re a potential risk for violence, right?
-They will do it again?
+Some may think that, if someone’s a registered sex offender, that must mean they’re a potential risk for violence.
+Or, they are on there because they are likely to commit the same kinds of crimes again.

-In some cases, maybe.
-But in others, probably not.
+In some cases, that may be so.
+But in others, maybe not.

-The registry was created with the intention of keeping the public apprised of convicted sex offenders, especially violent repeat offenders.
+With the implementation of Megan’s Law, sex offender registries were created with the intention of keeping the public apprised of convicted sex offenders.
+Yes, this could include violent repeat offenders.
 But it’s important to keep in mind that, while certain crimes may require an individual to register as a sex offender, they don’t all necessarily indicate a person’s tendency toward violence or repeating their offense.

 A person must register as a sex offender if they were convicted of: